BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Glasgow, and what should I pack?
+When's the absolute best time to visit Glasgow, and what should I pack for it?

-Beyond the famous galleries, what are some of Glasgow's hidden cultural gems?
+Beyond the big museums, what are some of Glasgow's hidden cultural gems?

 Are there any local customs or etiquette I should be aware of?

-Glaswegians are known for their friendliness and directness – don't be surprised if strangers strike up a conversation!
-Tipping isn't as ingrained as in some other countries; a service charge is often included in restaurant bills, but if not, 10% for exceptional service is appreciated.
-Just be yourself, be polite, and you'll fit right in.
+Glaswegians are known for their friendliness and dry sense of humour, so don't be surprised if strangers strike up a conversation!
+Tipping isn't as ingrained as in some other countries; a service charge is often included in restaurant bills, but if not, rounding up or leaving 10% for exceptional service is appreciated.
+Just be yourself and be polite, and you'll fit right in.

 How many days do you need in Glasgow, Scotland, UK?